renelindsay/Vulkan-WSIWindow/README.md

         LOGI("Info message\n");     // Info is printed in green
 *(See Validation.h for more..)*
 On Desktop, Validation layers may be disabled by unselecting the "ENABLE_VALIDATION" option in cmake-gui, or QtCreator -> Projects.
 On Android Studio, the option is under: Build -> Select Build Variant -> noValidateDebug.

+### CPhysicalDevices class
+The CPhysicalDevices class wraps an array of VkPhysicalDevice objects, and is used to enumerate the available GPUs, and their properties, features and available queues.
+It requires a VkInstance as input, which you can acquire from the CInstance class.
+Use the FindPresentable() member function, to find which CPU can present to a given window surface (VkSurfaceKHR), and use it to create a Logical device instance.
+(CDevice)

+### CDevice class
+The CDevice class takes the chosen GPU (CPhysicalDevice) from CPhysicalDevices, and allows you to create one or more queues of specified types, using the AddQueue() function.
+Optionally, you can pass in a VkSurfaceKHR to this function, if you want the queue to be presentable.
+Available queue types is system specific, and AddQueue() returns 0 if the current system is unable to create a queue of the specified type, in which a case you may have to fall back to an alternative queue configuration.
+eg. If AddQueue() fails to create a Presentable Graphics queue, you may have to create separate queues for graphics and presentation.

 ## Examples
 ### Example 1: Create a Vulkan instance, with default layers and extensions: